stackcouture/aws-ecs-proj/Install-scripts/trivy.md

-## Install Trivy

-Install the trivy on jenkins machine with following the steps
+## Install the trivy on jenkins machine with following the steps
 ---
 ```bash
 sudo apt-get install wget apt-transport-https gnupg lsb-release